Approximation of boundary element matrices using GPGPUs and nested cross approximation: Sequential algorithms

 yields

 For standard finite element discretizations, the transformed basis functions $\hat\varphi_i$ and $\hat\psi_j$ are low-order polynomials that can be integrated easily.
-The transformed kernel function $\hat g$, on the other hand, poses a challenge: the integrand behaves differently depending on whether the original triangles $\Delta_\varphi$ and $\Delta_\psi$ are identical, share a common edge, a common vertex, or are disjoint.
+The transformed kernel function $\hat g$, on the other hand, poses a challenge: since typical kernel functions like the ones given in (\ref{eqn:kernels}) have singularities at $x=y$, we have to evaluate singular integrals.
+The Sauter-Schwab quadrature rule \cite{SA92,SASC11} uses transformations to remove these singularities, and the transformations depend on whether the triangles $\Delta_\varphi$ and $\Delta_\psi$ are identical, share a common edge, a common vertex, or are disjoint.
 In the last case, the integrand is smooth and we can apply standard quadrature.
-In the first three cases, the integrand has a singularity on a two-, one- or zero-dimensional sub-manifold of the domain $\widehat\Delta\times\widehat\Delta$ of integration.
+In the first three cases, the integrand has a singularity on a two-, one-, or zero-dimensional sub-manifold of the domain $\widehat\Delta\times\widehat\Delta$ of integration.

-The idea of Sauter-Schwab quadrature \cite{SA92,SASC11} is to apply suitable transformations in each of the four cases to eliminate the singularity and obtain integrands that can be handle by standard Gaussian quadrature.

 If $\Delta_\varphi$ and $\Delta_\psi$ are disjoint, there is no singularity, and we use the Duffy transformation

 to write (\ref{eq:reference_integral}) in the form

 This integral can be approximated using standard tensor Gaussian quadrature.